caiyuqing/Open-DPSM/v4/Readme.md

 One purpose of the toolbox is to predict luminance changes (visual events) in which part of the movie contribute more to pupil size changes (i.e., Regional weights).
 Refer to our papers for details.

+However, in the current version of the toolbox, the regularization step is skipped because estimating regional weights is not the main goal.
+Therefore, the predicted regional weights may be affected by collinearity.
+If your main purpose is to obtain reliable regional weights, please use a previous version of the toolbox.

 The default map for regional weights in this version of toolbox is circular and the default number of regional weights is 44.
 But users can also choose other map type (mapType) and number of weight (nWeight).

 Currently, two 'mapType' are available: circular and square